 Commonly Offered Courses:

-Math: Precalculus Algebra and Precalculus Trigonometry, Applied Algebra
+Math: Applied Algebra, Precalculus Algebra, and Precalculus Trigonometry

-Humanities: US History I & II, World History 1 & II, Introduction to Philosophy, Ethics
+Humanities: US History I & II, World History I & II, Introduction to Philosophy

 Foreign Language: Basic French I & II

-Science & Engineering: Biology I & II, Introduction to Environmental Sciences, Dynamic Earth, Computer Aided Engineering Graphics
+Science & Engineering: Biology I & II, Introduction to Environmental Sciences, Dynamic Earth

 This is just a sample so ask about others.